Quick Skillet Fried Salmon Patties

 - Seasonings: Again, there are lots of great additions such as some Dijon mustard, Old Bay seasoning, a good helping of cracked black pepper, or some garlic powder.

-Here are some ways to make these salmon patties without breadcrumbs, gluten-free or keto:
+Here are some ways to make salmon patties without breadcrumbs, so they are gluten-free or keto-friendly:

-- You can also use almond flour instead of the breadcrumbs
+- For keto or low carb patties, use almond flour instead of the breadcrumbs

 - Some people like to replace some of the breadcrumbs with cornmeal to make this a real Southern classic